-There have been a number of cases that suggest using the da Vinci System is correlated to surgical burns.
-In March 2010 a 24-year-old female patient suffered severe burns to the intestines and to an artery during a hysterectomy.
+There have been several cases that suggest using the da Vinci System is correlated to surgical burns.
+In March 2010, a 24-year-old female patient suffered severe burns to the intestines and to an artery during a hysterectomy.
 Her family’s lawsuit claims that a design defect in the da Vinci robot caused the machine’s electrical current to jump.
 This resulted in a fatal shock to healthy tissue.
 Additionally, the lawsuit states that the un-insulated surgical hands of the da Vinci robot contributed to the fatal injuries.
 The patient died two weeks after surgery.

-Because the da Vinci System separates a surgeon’s hands from the patient’s body, there is an increased risk for small tears or punctures to go unnoticed during surgery.
-There have been a number of fatalities and lifelong injuries due to minor nicks and scratches unknowingly inflicted by the robotic arms.
+Because the da Vinci System separates a surgeon’s hands from the patient’s body, there is an increased risk for slight tears or punctures to go unnoticed during surgery.
+There have been several fatalities and lifelong injuries because of minor nicks and scratches unknowingly inflicted by the robotic arms.

 During a 2002 kidney cancer removal surgery in Tampa, the patient’s inferior vena cava and abdominal aorta were cut by the da Vinci equipment.
 The mistake was caught 90 minutes after the injury occurred after the surgeons abandoned the da Vinci System for a traditional approach.
 The extent of the injuries was not known after the operation and the patient died the next day.